List of Intel Xeon chipsets: Four processor P6-based Xeon chipsets

-The Pentium III Xeon bus protocol allowed four processors on the same bus, so the 440GX AGPset could be used in four-CPU systems; the limit of 2GB of main memory remained.
+The Pentium III Xeon bus protocol allowed four processors on the same bus, so the 440GX AGPset could be used in four-CPU systems; the limit of 2 GB of main memory remained.
 These support Slot 2.

 There was also the 450NX PCIset, which consisted of several chips: a single 82451NX Memory and IO Bridge Controller roughly analogous to the North Bridge, up to two 82454NX PCI Expander Bridges which converted the protocol used by 451NX to two 32-bit PCI33 or one 64-bit PCI33 bus, along with up to two memory cards each equipped with one 82452NX RAS/CAS Generator chip and two 82453NX Data Path Multiplexer chips.
 It supported PIIX3 and PIIX4E south bridges, and EDO DRAM.

 Eight processor P6-based Xeon chipset

 In August 1999 Intel began shipping the Profusion PCIset.
 The chipset was based on technology developed by the Corollary company, which Intel acquired.
 It supported up to 8 Pentium III Xeon processors on two busses and maintained cache coherency between them.
 Profusion supported up to 32 GB of memory.
 It saw some limited competition from the NEC Aqua II chipset.
 Another minor player in the eight-way space was Axil Computer's NX801, which was used in an 8-way (two buses) Pentium Pro design, commercialized by Data General as their AV-8600 computer.